menu

 Real Estate Prices & Overview

-The average rental price in Westville Town Center is currently $1,178, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 78.4% of Indiana neighborhoods.
+The average rental price in Westville Town Center is currently $1,831, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 77.7% of the neighborhoods in Indiana.

 Westville Town Center is a suburban neighborhood (based on population density) located in Westville, Indiana.

-Real estate in the Town Center of Westville, IN is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) mobile homes and small apartment buildings.
+Real estate in the Town Center of Westville, IN is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) mobile homes and single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Town Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics